msdeep14/msdeep14.github.io/_posts/2017-6-13-diff-os-erlang-process.md

-#### *Remember that both are different programming paradigms and both have their roles to play.
+**NOTE** that both are different programming paradigms and both have their roles to play.